In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 Neighbors harvesting fruit from their shared orchard.

-The work undertaken by CLT-based cooperatives would follow a seasonal flow, both because planting and construction must respond to seasonal weather conditions, and because projects are driven by self-initiated community mobilization, which is contingent upon resident availability, capacity, and interest.
-Change might take place slowly, but nevertheless, without a market imperative to force unnecessary construction, CLT projects would happen when needed or wanted, with cooperation and collectivism making resources available in new ways.
-Community work days would lower the barrier to entry for new projects and create new conditions under which a construction project might take place.
+The work undertaken by CLT-based cooperatives would follow a seasonal flow, both because planting and construction must respond to seasonal weather conditions and because projects are driven by self-initiated community mobilization, which is contingent upon resident availability, capacity, and interest.
+Change might take place slowly, but, nevertheless, without a market imperative to force unnecessary construction, CLT projects would happen when needed or wanted, with cooperation and collectivism making resources available in new ways.
+Community workdays would lower the barrier to entry for new projects and create new conditions under which a construction project might take place.

-Cooperative endeavors can also operate as a crucial element in the proper-functioning of a CLT.
+Cooperative endeavors can also operate as a crucial element in the proper functioning of a CLT.
 In San Ysidro, low-income residents that own their homes may value the intergenerational wealth that owning property can provide.
 For this reason, they may not be incentivized to accept anything that will limit their home’s long-term appreciation and refuse to join the CLT.
-However, if membership to the CLT also guarantees access to these networks of cooperative labor, then residents might accept a more conservative appraisal of their home value in exchange for the permanent availability of assistance with maintenance and improvement.
-The act of decommodifying land, then, is less about taking away what the market would otherwise offer, and more about creating new potentials, offering what the market cannot.
+However, if membership in the CLT also guarantees access to these networks of cooperative labor, then residents might accept a more conservative appraisal of their home value in exchange for the permanent availability of assistance with maintenance and improvement.
+The act of decommodifying land, then, is less about taking away what the market would otherwise offer, and more about creating new opportunities, offering what the market cannot.

 CLT members meeting.